subhankar235/AetherOS.ai/Docs/steps-backend.md

 Wire `sentry_sdk` into `main.py` for both the API process and Celery workers; ensure `request_id`/`user_id` from Phase 2.2's structured logging are attached as Sentry tags for cross-referencing.

 ### 23.3 Custom dashboards
-Emit metrics (via whatever your metrics backend is — Prometheus/Cloud Monitoring) for: per-agent success/failure rate, time-to-first-token, approval-vs-abandon rate for drafts/meetings (PRD 14.4 — this is a named product health signal, not optional).
+Emit metrics (via whatever your metrics backend is — Prometheus/Cloud Monitoring) for: per-agent success/failure rate, time-to-first-token, approval-vs-abandon rate for drafts/meetings (PRD 14.4 — this is a named product health signal, not optional), and Google-integration health (connect rate, token-refresh failure rate, disconnect rate) as a separate signal from Clerk auth success/failure rate.

 ### 23.4 Cost tracking
 Log token usage per agent per user (PRD 6) to a queryable store so spend can be tiered/monitored; this feeds the model-tiering decisions already assumed in Phase 11 (cheap model for classification, GPT-5.5 for generation).